MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

     :::column-end:::
 :::row-end:::

+> [!TIP]
+> For a deeper understanding, we encourage you to explore the detailed content available in the **Get Started** links provided in each pattern.

 :::row:::
    :::column span="2":::
       The Microsoft Copilot stack comprises three distinct tiers: the back end (with the data sitting in respective repositories), an AI orchestration tier in the middle, and the front end (UI experience of your copilot).
 Within each tier, there are recommended layers that should be considered when building a copilot.